-On Thursday, January 24th, Cristina Fuentes, and Tim Abad and myself performed “8-Bit Palimpsest”, an AV set of chiptune audio (made using GameBoy Color/ LSDJ/ Korg DS-10/ Korg MS2000B) accompanied by visuals generated using hacked NES (Nintendo) game systems and kinect video game controllers to alter the shape and appearance of the performers.
+On Thursday, January 24th, Cristina Fuentes (performing as Wet Mango), Tim Abad and myself performed “8-Bit Palimpsest”, an AV set of chiptune audio (made using GameBoy Color/ LSDJ/ Korg DS-10/ Korg MS2000B) accompanied by visuals generated using hacked NES (Nintendo) game systems and kinect video game controllers to alter the shape and appearance of the performers.

 The show was a little hectic, especially since myself and Tim were directed to the wrong building to set up immediately before the event and had to run all around the Plaza de las Artes to find the right concert hall… and I had also left my power supply back at the hotel like an asshole.
 Thanks to Faust for hooking me up, otherwise I’d have been sunk!